LRongeart/shotmanager/README.md

 >Select File: Choose a NUKE script (.nk file) from the fourth column
 >Open Script: Click "Open NUKE Script" to load the selected file

-## A - Features
+## A - Features [^1]
 >Active Projects Highlighting: Projects marked as active in your configuration will be highlighted in black.
-All projects, whether active or not, need to be listed in a 'live_projects.json' file in your '~/.nuke/shotmanager/' directory
+All projects, whether active or not, need to be listed in a `live_projects.json` file in your `~/.nuke/shotmanager/` directory
->NUKE Script Detection: .nk files are automatically highlighted and made bold for easy identification
+>NUKE Script Detection: `.nk` files are automatically highlighted and made bold for easy identification
 >Path Flexibility: Supports both local drives and UNC network paths
 >Safe Script Opening: Prompts before closing current script when opening a new one

 ## B - Configuration
 >[!IMPORTANT]
 >Main Folder: Use the "Change Main Folder" button to point to your shows directory.
-In 'shotmanager_ui.py' you'll find the 'main_folder_path' variable in which you can specify >it's default path.
+In `shotmanager_ui.py` you'll find the `main_folder_path` variable in which you can specify >it's default path.
 It can be customized based upon where you have your show directory.
->Active Projects: Create a 'live_projects.json' file in your ~/.nuke/shotmanager/ directory to specify which projects should be highlighted.
+>Active Projects: Create a `live_projects.json` file in your `~/.nuke/shotmanager/` directory to specify which projects should be highlighted.

 ## C - File Structure Expected:
 >        Main Folder/